BAnalysis-3-2/StockWise-AI/README.md

 <h3>Business Objectives</h3>

 The primary objectives are to:
--Achieve demand forecasting accuracy of at least 90% -Reduce stockouts by 15%
+Achieve demand forecasting accuracy of at least 90% Reduce stockouts by 15%
--Minimize overstocking by 10%
+Minimize overstocking by 10%
--Increase inventory turnover by 20%
+Increase inventory turnover by 20%
--Enable SMEs to make data-driven decisions, reduce waste, and improve profitability
+Enable SMEs to make data-driven decisions, reduce waste, and improve profitability

 <h3>Business Success Criteria</h3>

--Forecast Accuracy: ≥90%
+Forecast Accuracy: ≥90%
--Stockout Reduction: ≥15%
+Stockout Reduction: ≥15%
--Overstock Reduction: ≥10%
+Overstock Reduction: ≥10%
--Inventory Turnover Increase: 20%
+Inventory Turnover Increase: 20%
--User Adoption: 85% of targeted SMEs actively use the system
+User Adoption: 85% of targeted SMEs actively use the system

 <h3>Business Background</h3>